RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ### Insert

-Insert creates a new tree with degree one containing only the new node which is added to the heap.
-This is initialised with a child doubly linked list containing only itself.
-The total number of nodes in the tree \\(n\\) is incremented and the pointer to the minimum value \\(min\\) is if necessary.
+Insert creates a new tree containing only the new node which is being added to the heap.
+The total number of nodes in the tree \\(n\\) is incremented and the pointer to the minimum value is updated if necessary.

-The insert operation of a fibonacci heap does not attempt to consolidate the trees of equal degree, opting instead to defer until a later operation.

 {% include post-image.html class="center-aligned" alt="Insert" src="/images/2014/06/15/insert.svg" %}

+The insert operation of a fibonacci heap does not attempt to consolidate trees of equal order, opting instead to defer until a later time.

 ### Union

-Union concatenates the root lists of two Fibonacci Heaps and sets the minimum node to which ever tree's minimum node is smaller.
+Union concatenates the root lists of two Fibonacci heaps and sets the minimum node to which ever tree's minimum node is smaller.

 {% include svg-with-script.html class="center-aligned" alt="Union" src="/images/2014/06/15/union.anim.svg" width="480px" %}